Typography tells a story: What do these rich font examples say?

-[Pretty snobby, isn't it?]
+[Pretty snobby, right?]

 You’ve been told that the sign needs to “reflect the caliber of people we want to attract to our estate properties.”

 You know what that really means.

 You need to attract rich people!

-Type Styles of the Rich and Famous
+Type styles of the rich and famous

-Because you know, dahling, the rich and famous won’t be seen with just any old typeface.
-Only the best will do!
+Because you know, dahling, the rich and famous won’t be seen with just any old font.

 Using fonts with classic forms that have been around since Roman times will help them perpetuate the illusion!